Casinos at a Loss Due to Russian Slot Machine Hack

 This hack was soon found to be gaining popularity and several other casinos started complaining about the scams.
 In every case, the hacker had a cell phone close to the screen shortly before they would take away a big chunk of money.
 After rigorous examination, it was discovered by Missouri authorities that the Lumiere Place scammer was known as Murat Bliev, a Russian national who worked for an organization based in St. Petersburg that employs a number of workers to manipulate slots.

-It is interesting to note that pseudo random number generators aren’t so random after all, and with the help of some clever engineering, they can be used to decode the secret algorithms.
+Unlike at online casinos, it is interesting to note that slot machine pseudo random number generators aren’t so random after all, and with the help of some clever engineering, they can be used to decode the secret algorithms.
 In case of Murat, he recorded the spins on the slot machines with his iPhone, and transferred the information to St Petersburg, where it was cracked and analyzed.
 Timing markers were then sent to Murat’s iPhone where it would vibrate for about 0.25 seconds before he was to jab the spin button, indeed a clever trick.

 Regardless of what happened with Bliev, the hack is still widely used.
 In June 2016, Radoslav Skubnik, a Czech resident, was arrested in Singapore for embezzling money using the same trick and was allegedly working for a Russian organization.
 His winnings totaled to around $120,000, even though this time he did not have to hold the phone close to the slot machine because it was hidden in his shirt pocket.
 Over the course of time, the trick has improved and it is only a matter of time before an evolved version of the hack sparks a wave of confusion and trickery.